Loomis Man Charged With Double-Murder Sought Firearm Purchase At Gun Store Days Earlier

 Deputies came out to the gun store to get a surveillance image of Lynch.

-Three days after the stop at the gunstore, a welfare check at Lynch’s home led to the discovery of his mother and her boyfriend’s bodies and Dennis Lynch’s arrest.READ MORE: Rancho Cordova Father, Son Rescued After Crashing Down 500-Foot Cliff In Mariposa County
+Three days after the stop at the gun store, a welfare check at Lynch’s home led to the discovery of his mother and her boyfriend’s bodies and Dennis Lynch’s arrest.READ MORE: Baby Formula Shortage Leads To Rationing And Rising Prices For Parents

 Kathy Lynch and Upholt were well known in Sacramento political circles.
 Both were lobbyists who worked on behalf of crime victims.